canonical/template-connect-integrator/README.md

 ## Build & Deploy Instructions

 Example implementations are provided in the `examples` folder.
-You could easily build the integrator charm using `make` tool by providing appropriate build aguments:
+You could easily build the integrator charm using `make` tool by providing appropriate build arguments:

 - `NAME`: name of the integrator charm
 - `BUILD_DIRECTORY`: path to the directory where charmcraft build artefacts are going to be stored